-Community Assistance Network (CAN)
+Eastside Family Shelter – operated by the Community Assistance Network (CAN)

-- Night of Peace Overnight Shelter – Woodlawn
+Night of Peace Overnight Family Shelter

 Domestic Violence Shelters

-- Family Crisis Center
+Family Crisis Center of Baltimore County

-- Turn Around, Inc.
+Turn Around, Inc.

-Permanent supportive housing for seven women and their children in seven scattered site units.
+Serves seven women and their children in seven scattered site units.
 Services include voluntary case management.

-- YWCA Arbutus Permanent Supportive Housing Program
+YWCA Arbutus Permanent Supportive Housing Program

 Provides housing for 13 single women, each with an individual unit equipped with an efficiency kitchen, bathroom and living space.
 Residents share a common activity space and laundry room.
 Services include voluntary case management.